trixi-framework/HOHQMesh/Documentation/docs/TheISMMeshFileFormats.md

 	bf1 bf2 bf3 bf4 [b5 b6]

-where the boundary numbering is defined in Figs. 1 and 2 above.
+where the boundary numbering is defined in Figs. 24 and 25 above.

 For each element boundary curve (or boundary face) for which the boundary flag = 1, a list of nodal values (x,y,z) is specified in order.
-The knots are assumed defined at the reversed Chebyshev Gauss-Lobatto points, $t_j = -cos(j \pi /N)$.
+The knots are assumed defined at the reversed Chebyshev Gauss-Lobatto points, $t_j = -\cos(j \pi /N)$.
 For Quad elements the boundary curve blocks are the nodal values

 	x1,y1,z1
 	x2,y2,z2